 git push origin us

-Your project is now on Bitbucket.
+Your project is now on Bitbucket.7.
+Tidy Up

 The only thing left now is to tidy up the local and bare repositories left on your machine.